Asian Noodle Bowls are quick, tasty, and will satisfy your craving for takeout in 30 minutes. Slurpy and savory — they are a treat!

 One of the hardest things to give up since going gluten free is Asian takeout.
 Heck, even bad Asian take out is still good Asian take out, right?
-I’ve recreated some of my favorites like Chicken Fried Rice, Mongolian Beef, and Chicken Lo Mein, but have never tackled the all-mighty noodle bowl.
-THE NOODLE BOWL.
-How could I overlook you for so long?
-There is nothing more satisfying than digging my chopsticks into a big bowl of chewy noodles!
+I’ve recreated some of my favorites like Sweet Potato Curry, Easy Chicken Fried Rice, and Beef and Broccoli, but have never tackled the all-mighty noodle bowl — until now!

 What’s Inside